China–United States relations: Rapid deterioration of relations (2019–2020)

 By May 2020 relations had deteriorated as both sides were accusing the other of guilt for the worldwide coronavirus pandemic.
 Washington has mobilized a campaign of investigations, prosecutions and export restrictions.
 Beijing, meanwhile, has stepped up military activities in the contested South China Sea, and launched denunciations of American Secretary of State Mike Pompeo, and publicly speculating that the American military deliberately unleashed the virus in China.
-In the growing aspersion, on 15 May 2020, the U.S. blocked shipments of semi-conductors to Huawei, while China, for its part, has threatened to place Apple, Boeing, and other U.S. firms on "unreliable entities" lists, and has blamed the U.S. government of using state power under the excuse of national security, and of abusing export control measures to continuously oppress and contain specific enterprises of other countries.
-Orville Schell, the director of the Center on U.S.-China Relations at the Asia Society, summed up the situation as follows: "The consequences of the breakdown in U.S.-China relations is going to be very grave for the world and for the global economy because the ability of the U.S. and China to work together was the keystone of the whole arch of globalization and global trade.
+In the growing aspersion, on 15 May 2020, the US blocked shipments of semi-conductors to Huawei, while China, for its part, has threatened to place Apple, Boeing, and other US firms on "unreliable entities" lists, and has blamed the US government of using state power under the excuse of national security, and of abusing export control measures to continuously oppress and contain specific enterprises of other countries.
+Orville Schell, the director of the Center on US–China Relations at the Asia Society, summed up the situation as follows: "The consequences of the breakdown in US–China relations is going to be very grave for the world and for the global economy because the ability of the US and China to work together was the keystone of the whole arch of globalization and global trade.
 With that pulled out, there's going to be a tremendous amount of disturbance", often compared to the Cold War.
-However Tony Blair noted there is "an interconnectedness, economically and in trade terms between the U.S. and China that just wasn't there in the US-Soviet Cold War" that makes it an imperfect analogy.
-He further felt the China-U.S. relations would be the "determining geopolitical relationship of the 21st century."
+However Tony Blair noted there is "an interconnectedness, economically and in trade terms between the US and China that just wasn't there in the US-Soviet Cold War" that makes it an imperfect analogy.
+He further felt the China–US relations would be the "determining geopolitical relationship of the 21st century."

-In June 2020, US Ambassador to the United Nations Kelly Craft sent a letter to the U.N. secretary general explaining the U.S. position on China's "excessive maritime claims".
+In June 2020, US Ambassador to the United Nations Kelly Craft sent a letter to the U.N. secretary general explaining the US position on China's "excessive maritime claims".

-On 17 June 2020, President Trump signed the Uyghur Human Rights Policy Act, which authorizes the imposition of U.S. sanctions against Chinese government officials responsible for detention camps holding more than 1 million members of the country's Uyghur Muslim minority.
+On 17 June 2020, President Trump signed the Uyghur Human Rights Policy Act, which authorizes the imposition of US sanctions against Chinese government officials responsible for detention camps holding more than 1 million members of the country's Uyghur Muslim minority.
 On 9 July 2020, the Trump administration imposed sanctions and visa restrictions against senior Chinese officials, including Chen Quanguo, a member of CCP's powerful Politburo.

 A research paper by the Begin–Sadat Center for Strategic Studies said that Chinese state-controlled media enthusiastically covered the protests and rioting attending the Murder of George Floyd, comparing the American protests to the protests in Hong Kong and used the rioting and violence in the United States as evidence that the democratic system was hypocritical and morally bankrupt.
 A report by the Australian Strategic Policy Institute said that racial tensions in the United States was a key area of focus for "a campaign of cross-platform inauthentic activity, conducted by Chinese-speaking actors and broadly in alignment with the political goal of the People's Republic of China (PRC) to denigrate the standing of the US."